RelationalAI/rai-gnns-tutorial/HM/README.md

 ## 📉 Churn Prediction

-Using this dataset we can train a model to predict whether a customer will churn in the following week.
+The first use case focuses on training a model that is able to predict whether a customer is likely to churn in the upcoming week.

 This is a **node prediction task**, as we aim to make predictions for nodes of type `CUSTOMERS`.
 Since the prediction is a binary label (`1` = churn, `0` = no churn) the node prediction task is in more detail a **binary classification task**.

 To proceed, we must first create a **task table** that defines the prediction task.
 This table will contain training and validation examples for the model.
 It serves as a structured representation of the problem by specifying key entities from the database that are relevant to churn prediction.
 Additionally, it includes corresponding labels for each entity, providing the necessary supervision for the model to learn effectively.
 Optionally, this table also includes a time column that is crucial for some tasks as the one at hand.